Brunovsky/kickstart/problems/kickstart/2020/C-perfect-subarray/README.md

 ## [Perfect Subarray (10pts, 19pts)](https://codingcompetitions.withgoogle.com/kickstart/round/000000000019ff43/00000000003381cb)

-Solved.
+Solved

 Implicit (recursion) prefix/suffix sum tree.
 Given the array A with size N, split it in half right down the middle, into subarrays AL and AR.
 Recurse on AL and on AR, counting the squares only on those subarrays.